cvwc-devops/knowledge-base/docs/Check_the_Host.md

 WHERE tags @> ARRAY['premium'];
 ```

-Why not B-tree?
+Why not B-tree?</br>
-	•	B-tree indexes only work for single-value comparisons (like = or <).
+	•	B-tree indexes only work for single-value comparisons (like = or <).</br>
-	•	B-tree cannot efficiently handle:
+	•	B-tree cannot efficiently handle:</br>
-	•	Multi-key columns (jsonb, arrays)
+	•	Multi-key columns (jsonb, arrays)</br>
-	•	Containment (@>), existence (?), or full-text search
+	•	Containment (@>), existence (?), or full-text search</br>
-	•	GIN solves this problem by indexing every element inside a value.
+	•	GIN solves this problem by indexing every element inside a value.</br>

-Considerations
+Considerations</br>
-	•	GIN indexes are slower to update than B-tree.
+	•	GIN indexes are slower to update than B-tree.</br>
-	•	Inserting/updating rows is more expensive.
+	•	Inserting/updating rows is more expensive.</br>
-	•	But read queries become much faster for multi-key searches.
+	•	But read queries become much faster for multi-key searches.</br>
-	•	For very large tables or read-heavy workloads, GIN is usually a win.
+	•	For very large tables or read-heavy workloads, GIN is usually a win.</br>
-	•	Partial GIN indexes can further reduce size if queries only focus on a subset.
+	•	Partial GIN indexes can further reduce size if queries only focus on a subset.</br>

 Use a GIN index when you need to efficiently query multi-value, nested, or full-text data.
 B-tree is great for single values; GIN is for containment and existence searches inside complex types.